beffyd/gardening-project/README.md

 # Stu's Gardening
 Website for Stu's Gardening Business

-The Stu's Gardening website is designed to be a responsive website that allows visitors to view it on a range of devices with ease, whilst browsing prices and finding out a bit about the company history too.
+The Stu's Gardening website is designed to be a responsive website that allows visitors to view it on a range of devices with ease, whilst browsing prices and finding out about the company history too.

 ![am-i-resposive](/doc link picture )